h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 # Privacy Considerations

 This specification requires secure transport for RADIUS, and this has all of the privacy benefits of RADIUS/TLS {{RFC6614}} and RADIUS/DTLS {{RFC7360}}.
-All of the insecure uses of RADIUS bave been removed.
+All of the insecure uses of RADIUS have been removed.

 # Security Considerations